intel/llvm/clang/docs/LanguageExtensions.rst

 prepends an optional value if provided by ``-fsycl-unique-prefix`` on the command line, which the driver will do for SYCL invocations.

-This builtin should produce demangle-able strings, except when they have internal linkage and a unique prefix is specified.
+This builtin should produce demangle-able strings, except when the parameter has internal linkage.

 **Syntax**: